-In the case of a fixed-term tenancy (which runs for a set period, usually six or 12 months), your landlord is only able to increase the rent if you agree.
-If you don't agree to a rise in rents, the landlord can only increase the rent when the fixed-term period comes to an end.
-If this happens, you may then seek to move elsewhere or renegotiate with your landlord.
+In the case of a fixed-term tenancy (which runs for a set period, usually six or 12 months), your landlord can only increase the rent if you agree.
+If you don't agree to a rise in rents, the landlord can only increase the rent when the fixed-term period ends.
+If this happens, you may seek to move elsewhere or renegotiate with your landlord.
 A landlord is not able, though, to raise rents without your permission during a fixed-term tenancy.

-By contrast, a periodic tenancy (which runs on a week-by-week or month-by-month basis) means your landlord can't up the rent more than once a year without your agreement.
+By contrast, a periodic tenancy (which runs weekly or monthly) means your landlord can't up the rent more than once a year without your agreement.

 How should rent increases be proposed?

 Your tenancy agreement may outline a set process for increasing rent.
 If this is the case, your landlord must abide by this.
-If not, your landlord can propose rent increases in a number of ways.
-This includes:
+If not, your landlord can propose rent increases in several ways, including:

 - Renewing your tenancy agreement at the end of the fixed term, only this time with higher rent.